greg-raven/hdc/_posts/2021-06-01-green-tree-extension-project-in-victorville-will-break-ground-on-june-2nd.md

 To pay its portion, the City of Victorville has contributed $6.6 million in cash and is financing the remaining portion via a loan agreement with SBCTA that will be paid off utilizing future road development impact fees.

-The City’s construction contractor, Skanska USA will break ground on the project on June 2.
+The City's construction contractor, Skanska USA will break ground on the project on June 2.
 Construction is expected to take 22 months to complete.

 Source: [City of Victorville](https://www.victorvilleca.gov/Home/Components/News/News/759/16)